-Table 8 provides a snapshot of fare type usage by demographic group.
-Low-income riders are somewhat less likely to use the monthly LinkPass.
+Table 8 provides a snapshot of fare type usage by demographic group.3 Lowincome riders are somewhat less likely to use the monthly LinkPass.
 When using a single-ride fare, minority riders and low-income riders are more likely to be on a bus and paying a student or senior fare.
-In an effort to minimize the impact of the fare increase on minority and low-income riders, the MBTA proposal increases senior and student bus fares as little as possible-\$0.05.
-The single-ride CharlieCard bus fare would be increased \$0.10, which is slightly less than the increase in the rapid transit single-ride fare on a relative basis.
-Further, the MBTA proposal maintains fares for the local bus cash and CharlieTicket fares-fare types used disproportionately more by low-income riders.
+In an effort to decrease the impact of the fare increase on minority and low-income riders, the MBTA proposal maintains the existing reduced bus and rapid transit fares and passes.
+The MBTA proposal also maintains the existing bus fares.
 Riders who currently use a CharlieTicket or pay cash can obtain a CharlieCard to gain access to lower single-ride fares.

-Minority and low-income riders are more likely to use a 7-Day LinkPass than a monthly LinkPass compared to all riders.
-The 7-Day LinkPass allows passengers who cannot afford to-or for some other reason do not-purchase a monthly pass at the beginning of the month to spread their purchases out over a longer period.
+Minority and low-income riders are more likely to use a 7-Day LinkPass than a monthly LinkPass compared to all riders.4 The 7-Day LinkPass allows passengers who cannot afford to-or for some other reason do not-purchase a monthly pass at the beginning of the month to spread their purchases out over a longer period.
 Four 7-Day LinkPasses cost the same as a monthly LinkPass.
 The 7-Day LinkPass is also somewhat more flexible-if someone knows they are not going to make enough trips in a given week for the pass to be worthwhile (say, during the winter holidays or school vacation), they can choose not to purchase it for that week.

-&lt;sup>3 Minority and low-income riders share some of the same payment characteristics; however, the difference between how low-income riders and all riders pay is significantly more notable than the difference between payment trends of minority riders and all riders.
+3 Minority and low-income riders share some of the same payment characteristics; however, the difference between how low-income riders and all riders pay is significantly more notable than the difference between payment trends of minority riders and all riders.

-&lt;sup>4 The 7-Day LinkPass and the monthly LinkPass provide unlimited access to all local bus and rapid transit services.
+4 The 7-Day LinkPass and the monthly LinkPass provide unlimited access to all local bus and rapid transit services.